Skip to the main content.

 • Targeted attacks.
 These are generally undertaken for purposes such as blackmail, stalking, retaliation, or compromising security.
 In these cases, bad actors have a specific goal in mind, and some of them even market an “as a service” offering on the dark web.

 • Automated or large-scale attacks.
 As referenced above, with PII in hand, even the slightly more secure (so more thoughtful than Password123!) passwords become guessable.
-In other words, your high school mascot and the month and day you were born, followed by an exclamation point is NOT all that secure.
+In other words, your high school mascot and the month and day you were born, followed by an exclamation point are NOT all that secure.
 “Brute force” guessing, aided by automation, is used by hackers to try common permutations and combinations, allowing them to gain access.

 • Customer Support Access.
-Ever call for phone support and get asked about the street you grew up on, or an old address?
+Ever call for phone support and get asked about the street you grew up on or an old address?
 Imposters have cottoned this, and using PII can access critical records.
 They can then change passwords, make purchases, drain your accounts, or even take out loans in your name!

 PII and Regulations

 Regulatory governance compliance standards like the General Data Protection Regulation (GDPR) in Europe, Health Insurance Portability and Accountability Act (HIPAA), and the Payment Card Industry Data Security Standard (PCI-DSS) offer guidelines for securing personally identifiable information.
-These standards help define a set of practices for internal access, backups, archives, when VPNs or MFA should be required, and who within the organization can view PII.
+These standards help define a set of practices for internal access, backups, archives when VPNs or MFA should be required, and who within the organization can view PII.

 Education and Culture

 Employees need to be more than made aware of best practices or educated on them, they need to internalize a culture of cybersecurity.
 They should viscerally recognize what data and documents constitute PII.
-They need to understand and identify phishing and social engineering, be taught to recognize a potential attack and have an easy and effective means of reporting it.
+They need to understand and identify phishing and social engineering, be taught to recognize a potential attack, and have an easy and effective means of reporting it.

-Cybersecurity training, policies and procedures that oversee data and the people who access it should be reviewed regularly, and employees' awareness should be measured and tracked programmatically.
+Cybersecurity training, policies, and procedures that oversee data and the people who access it should be reviewed regularly, and employees' awareness should be measured and tracked programmatically.
 This type of approach will ensure that breaches are more likely to be prevented, rather than reevaluating practices as part of an incident response plan.

-Of course, understanding how data should be handled, secured and protected is always considered part of a health cybersecurity program; but for your employees, an ounce of prevention is generally worth a pound of cure when it comes to handling PII.
+Of course, understanding how data should be handled, secured, and protected is always considered part of a health cybersecurity program; but for your employees, an ounce of prevention is generally worth a pound of cure when it comes to handling PII.

 Conclusion: Increase Cyber Awareness in 2023By

-By understanding PII and how it can be stolen, organizations can take appropriate steps to protect it, and educate staff on the digital security measures for online safety, at home and at the office.
+By understanding PII and how it can be stolen, organizations can take appropriate steps to protect it and educate staff on the digital security measures for online safety, at home and at the office.

 Learn More: